 Other reasons for medication non-adherence—such as a lack of transportation to a healthcare provider or pharmacy—often stem from financial challenges as well.

-Policy solutions to build long-term solutions
+Policy recommendations to build long-term solutions

 There are several approaches to improving medication adherence, including patient education and behavioral support initiatives such as text message reminders to take a medication.
 But helping Medicare beneficiaries afford their prescriptions is the most effective way to improve adherence long-term, especially for seriously ill patients.